eye-division/adventure-places/_adventures/example-2.md

 #### The adventure

 Dartmoor isn't known for its scrambling, but then neither is anywhere else in the sunny south-west.
-If you know where to look, however, there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.
+If you know where to look there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.

 Dartmoor's tors are well-loved by local boulderers for their shapely granite features offering a range of problems from the classic V1 Shark's Fin at Hound Tor right up to the Green Room at Bonehill, a 3-star V12.
 There's also a wealth of running trails here, particularly on the moor's gentler eastern fringes.

 #### The weather

 #### Eat, drink, sleep

+The excellent Rugglestone Inn at Widecombe with its resident turkeys, ducks and hens is a local favourite - it does get very busy on a sunny weekend.
+Home Farm cafe on the edge of the National Trust's Parke estate on the Bovey Tracey side of the moor serves great food and coffee all day and is family- and dog-friendly.
+The cafe also has a mobile unit at the Haytor car park, next to the National Park visitor centre.

 #### Kit